-The epidemiologist is authorized to grant an exemption from the quarantine measures in Article 4, in part or in whole, such as the presentation of a negative PCR test, to flight crews staying in Iceland for a limited time, as long as it is guaranteed that it will not compromise infection control .
+The epidemiologist is authorized to grant an exemption from the epidemiologic measures in III. section, in part or in whole, such as the presentation of a negative PCR test, towards flight crews staying in Iceland for a limited time, provided it is guaranteed that it does not affect infection control.

-Those who demonstrate, with reasonable notice, that sampling is not feasible due to medical reasons are exempt from sampling according to Article 4 and presentation of a negative PCR test under the same provision.
-Instead, they must be quarantined for 14 days from arrival in the country, depending on the circumstances in a quarantine house, cf. Article 5
+Those who demonstrate, with reasonable notice, that sampling is not feasible due to medical reasons are exempt from sampling according to III. section and presentation of a negative PCR test according to the same provision.
+Instead, they must be quarantined for 14 days from arrival in the country, depending on the circumstances in a quarantine house, cf. Article 9

-Article 13 Supervision.
+Supervision.

 The epidemiologist supervises according to this regulation and in accordance with the Epidemiological Act no. 19/1997, with subsequent amendments, including monitoring that a person, including a tourist, is quarantined or isolated and that housing meets the conditions of this regulation.
-The Epidemiologist may request that the Public Safety Department of the National Police Commissioner take care of certain aspects of the planning of inspections according to the authorizations in the Act on Public Safety, no. 82/2008, other than those related to the administrative decisions of an epidemiologist or an assessment of whether the conditions of the Epidemiological Act and this regulation on isolation and quarantine are met.
+The Epidemiologist may request that the Public Safety Department of the National Police Commissioner take care of certain aspects of the planning of inspections according to the authorizations in the Act on

+Public Safety, no. 82/2008, other than those related to the administrative decisions of an epidemiologist or an assessment of whether the conditions of the Epidemiological Act and this regulation on isolation and quarantine are met.

 The scope of the epidemiologist's supervision of whether isolation and quarantine is maintained shall take into account the Epidemiological Act no. 19/1997, with subsequent amendments, and the proportionality rule of the administrative law, no. 37/1993.
 The Epidemiologist is permitted to delegate his supervisory role to others, such as by subcontracting.
 Monitoring of individuals, including travelers, who are subject to quarantine and isolation shall normally be carried out by conversation and, depending on the circumstances, by going to the place where quarantine or isolation takes place in order to ensure that the person subject to quarantine separates himself from adequately from others.
-With the consent of the person in quarantine or isolation, the supervisory body is allowed to study the conditions of the person in quarantine or isolation, including housing.
+With the consent of the person in quarantine or isolation, including housing.
 If a crime is suspected, the police must be notified.

-If the epidemiologist believes that the information provided or the data submitted by a person for monitoring quarantine or isolation indicates that the conditions for quarantine or isolation are not met, or if the person refuses to provide adequate information in this regard, the epidemiologist is authorized to make a decision that a person , including a tourist, quarantine or isolation in a quarantine house.
+If the epidemiologist believes that the information provided or the data submitted by a person for monitoring quarantine or isolation indicates that the conditions for quarantine or isolation are not met, or if the person refuses to provide adequate information in this regard, the epidemiologist is authorized to make a decision that a person, including a tourist, quarantine or isolation in a quarantine house.